MaximVanhove/purge-fontawesome/README.md

 ## Require all installed sets at once

+Purge Fontawesome will find all installed sets and require them for you

 ```js
 import { library, dom } from '@fortawesome/fontawesome-svg-core';
 import { fontawesome } from 'purge-fontawesome/fontawesome-svg-icons';